brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 - wbar does not behave very friendly in multi-monitor enviroments.
 - wbar config is local floating point character dependent

-# compile new version of tint2 master
+# Compile new version of tint2

 This is not strictly needed, mostly some fixes with executor (alsa volume slider will be a bit jumpy in older/repository version).